rharshit82/7Blog/README.md

 - Admin user with seperate login, dashboard etc. (My models and Database have a field for admin already)

 ## Usage
 We have used ECMAScript modules in the backend.
 Make sure you have Nodejs v14.6 and above.
-Otherwise add "--experimental-modules" flag
+Otherwise add "--experimental-modules" flag.

 ## Environment Variables
 Create a .env file in the root folder and add the following in that file.
 I have personally used MongoDB Atlas in the project.